Boone County Historical Society: Historic Maplewood House

 The Maplewood House was built in 1877 by husband and wife Slater Ensor Lenoir and Margaret Bradform Lenior, each coming from Boone County pioneer families.
 The house and farm received its name Maplewood because it was located in a grove of large sugar maple trees.
 Surviving for over 139 years, the Maplewood House been visited by thousands.

 The historical house was built with homemade brick.
 Showing influence of the Italianate architectural style.
 With an original T-shaped layout the home was remodeled in 1891.
 Some of the construction consisted of enclosing the sleeping decks along the south side of the home and adding an additional wing.
-Some of the architectural features of the home include: corbels, arched windows, bay windows, front balcony and oriole window.
+Some of the architectural features of the home include: corbels, arched windows, bay windows, front balcony and oriel window.

 The original farm included 427 acres.
 The land included: a large pond, utility house, hay barn and a large barn.
 The animal barn was reconstructed to a summer theater playhouse, called the Maplewood Barn Theater after the property was purchased by the City of Columbia.
 It was lost to a fire in 2010 and rebuilt and dedicated in 2012.

 The City of Columbia purchased 60 acres of the farmland including the Maplewood house in 1970.
 On November 8, 1970 the park was formally dedicated and renamed the Frank G. Nifong Memorial Park and today is called Historic Nifong Park in recognition of the work of historic preservation undertaken by the City of Columbia Parks and Recreation Department and the Boone County Historical Society.